What to expect at a hearing

 - Representations – submitters who chose to speak to their submissions.

-- Closing statement from submitters – this is not compulsory and you must advise the EPA in advance if you want to do this.
+- Closing statement from submitters – this is not compulsory and you must advise us in advance if you want to do this.

 - Closing representations from the applicant.